idaholab/moose/framework/doc/content/syntax/Physics/index.md

 # Physics system

+A Physics can be tied to a discretization.
 ## Implementing your own Physics

-## Interaction with Components
+### Interaction with components

 ### Advice on implementation

-Use as much parameter checking as you can.
+- Use as much parameter checking as you.
 [PhysicsBase.md] defined utilities such as the ones below that let you check that the user inputs to your physics are correct.

 ```
   void checkParamsBothSetOrNotSet(std::string param1, std::string param2) const;